bozzmob/Adjust-Brightness-Ubuntu/README.md

 On executing the script, the value will dim the brightness.
 To adjust to the value you need, please go through the following instructions-

-        Open Terminal
+        1. Open Terminal

-        Enter the following command:
+        2. Enter the following command:

 	        cat /sys/class/backlight/intel_backlight/brightness

-        Write down the resulting value (1200 in my case)
+        3. Write down the resulting value (1200 in my case)

-        Divide value by 6 and write it down (200 in my case)
+        4. Divide value by 6 and write it down (200 in my case)

-        Enter the following in the terminal, replacing 200 with your value:
+        5. Enter the following in the terminal, replacing 200 with your value:

         	vi brightness.sh

-	After editing the value, run the script-
+	6. After editing the value, run the script-

             ./brightness.sh

-        Close Terminal
+        7. Close Terminal

         For future usage of the last command, open Terminal, press Ctrl and R together, start typing brightness.
 When the last command appears, just press Enter.

     It works for me on a DELL XPS 15 with Ubuntu 14.04.
-It is supposed to work on almost all Ubuntu platforms.
+It is supposed to work on almost all Ubuntu versions(Tested on 12.04+) and most Dell or Lenovo laptops.